Sainsburys/sainsburys-http-service/README.md

 Your routing config will map a path to the service ID of the controller, as defined in your dependency injection configuration.
 (Only Pimple is supported ATOW, but Container Interop may be added later.)

-Try looking at the[example routing file](https://github.com/anobii/http-mvc-service/blob/master/src-dev/sample-application/config/routing.php)
-and [typical dependency injection configuration](https://github.com/anobii/http-mvc-service/blob/master/src-dev/sample-application/src/Ents/HttpMvcService/Dev/DiServiceProvider.php) for a clear example of this.
+Try looking at the [example routing file](https://github.com/anobii/http-mvc-service/blob/master/src-dev/sample-application/config/routing.php) and [typical dependency injection configuration](https://github.com/anobii/http-mvc-service/blob/master/src-dev/sample-application/src/Ents/HttpMvcService/Dev/DiServiceProvider.php) for a clear example of this.